Prep is the job.

 Daily clean-up

-Your house does not turn into a job site overnight.
-Tools stowed, drop cloths folded, trash out, lids on, floors swept.
+Your home does not turn into a job site overnight.
+Tools stowed, drop cloths folded, floors swept.
 If you walk in at 6pm, the only evidence of the day is the wall looking better than it did.

-• Brushes and rollers cleaned on site, not in your kitchen sink.
+• Brushes and rollers cleaned on site, not in your sink.

 • Note on the counter: what was done, what's next.